My ACP Decisions Overview and Security Primer

 Systems Integrations

 Some organizations may need to integrate My ACP Decisions with their EMR.
-My ACP Decisions allows an outside system to order content (generate codes).
-Each time in order is confirmed, the EMR has the opportunity to record the the unique code in the patient record.
+My ACP Decisions platform allows an outside system to order content (generate codes).
+Each time in order is confirmed, the EMR has the opportunity to record the unique code in the patient record.
 If the EMR needed to display the status of the order at a later date, it can ask the My ACP Decisions API for a status update.